ThinamXx/build-GPT/README.md

 ✅ Inspect the source code of the GPT-2 model from OpenAI & HuggingFace.
 ✅ Prepare a notebook to experiment the model and outputs as done by Andrej Karpathy.
 ✅ Implement the GPT-2 model from scratch with diagrams and explanations.
-✅ Implement the transformer block of the model from scratch.
+✅ Implement the transformer block of the model with attention & FFN.
-✅ Implement the FeedForwardBlock of the model from scratch.
+✅ Implement the FeedForwardBlock of the model with GELU activation.
 ✅ Implement the MultiHeadAttentionBlock of the model from scratch.
 ☑️ Code the training script for GPT-2 model.
 ☑️ Work on optimization and training the model on a example dataset.